Lung cancer doesn’t always look how you’d expect

 “It feels like a real privilege to play a part in Get Checked! and the legacy it’s built over five years.
 Finding the right support can be the difference between surviving - and truly living with lung cancer.”

 - Angeliki Souri, Get Checked!
-Project Chair and LuCE VP
+Project Chair and LuCE VP5 years of Get Checked!

 Since 2021, Lung Cancer Europe’s Get Checked! campaign has been helping people across Europe recognise the signs of lung cancer and take action early.